Kami Osman Flaunts Sideboob & Taut Tummy In Skimpy Printed Bikini

 Kami Osman made her 578,000 followers happy with a brand-new bikini update added to her Instagram page on January 12.
-The hot Canadian model took to the photo-sharing app to post a sexy photo of herself rocking a skimpy bikini, which put her killer curves front and center.
+The hot Canadian model took to the photo-sharing app to post a sexy photo of herself rocking a skimpy bikini which put her killer curves front and center.

 In the saucy snapshot, Kami could be seen confidently flaunting her insanely toned figure in front of the camera in her barely there outfit.
 Longtime fans of the influencer know that she loves going to hotels and resorts.
 As seen in many of her posts, she takes photos inside hotel rooms.
-The latest image was no different as the influencer chose one part of her accommodation as the photo shoot location.
+The latest image was no different, as the influencer apparently chose one part of her accommodations as the photo shoot location.

-In the snap, Kami stood against a tiled wall, possibly inside the bathroom.
-The area lacked ample lighting, but her curves were illuminated by a yellow light coming from another area of the room.
-The babe stood sideways, showing mostly the front side of her body.
-She looked straight and let her arms hang on her sides.
+In the snap, Kami stood against a tiled wall, possibly inside a bathroom.
+The area was dimly lit, but her curves were illuminated by a yellow light coming from another area of the room.
+The babe stood with her body turned partially sideways.
+She looked straight ahead and let her arms hang by her sides.

-The Kim Kardashian look-alike sported a scanty bikini top with various colors, including white, brown, and yellow.
-The triangle cups were lined but cut so small that they hardly contained her perky breasts.
-As a result, a glimpse of her sideboob was seen from certain angles.
-The deep neckline allowed her to expose much of her décolletage.
-The thin straps clung to her neck for support, pushing her bust inward, which made her cleavage look prominent.
+The Kim Kardashian lookalike sported a scanty bikini top with various colors, including white, brown, and yellow.
+The tiny triangle cups revealed some sideboob, and the deep neckline allowed her to expose plenty of cleavage.

-She wore a matching pair of bottoms that had a pretty low-cut waistline, exposing plenty of skin around her midsection.
-Viewers also couldn’t help but notice her taut stomach and abs, expressing their thoughts in the comments.
-Its high cut helped highlight her curvy hips, as well as her thighs.
+She wore a matching pair of bottoms that had a low-cut front, exposing plenty of skin around her midsection.
+Fans also couldn’t help but notice her taut stomach and abs, expressing their thoughts in the comments section.
+The high cut on the sides helped highlight her curvy hips, as well as her thighs.

-Kami chose to wear her brunette locks down and opted for a mostly straight hairstyle.
+Kami chose to wear her brunette locks down in a mostly straight hairstyle.
 She let the long strands fall over her shoulders and down her back.

-In the caption, Kami revealed that her bathing suit came from a brand called Mulholland Hunter.
-She also shared that a new collection will launch very soon.
+In the caption, Kami revealed that her bathing suit was from a brand called Mulholland Hunter.
+She also noted that a new collection will launch very soon.
 She made sure to tag the brand in both the caption and the picture.

 As of this writing, the latest share has pulled in more than 13,500 likes and about 80 comments.
 The comments section was filled with messages and compliments from avid admirers and fellow influencers.
 Several followers struggled with the right words to express their thoughts and chimed in with a trail of emoji instead.